 Botox is the brand name of the toxin Clostridium botulinum.
-When ingested in large amounts, this toxin can cause botulism, an illness known in conjecture with food poisoning.
+When ingested in large amounts, this toxin can cause botulism, an illness known in conjecture as food poisoning.
 Botulism causes paralysis, something that works as a stimulant in Botox injections.

-In the 1980s, Botox injections were approved for the treatment of muscle spasms such as lazy eye and uncontrolled blinking.
+In the 1980s, Botox injections were approved for the treatment of muscle spasms such as lazy eyes and uncontrolled blinking.
 The injection works by numbing the receptors between your nerves and the muscles.
 This means the targetted muscles can no longer contract.

 Botox has been used as a cosmetic treatment for decades.
 In 2002, the injection gained FDA approval for removing the lines between your eyebrows, also known as glabellar lines.
 Your wrinkles relax, soften, and do not move for some months.
 This means the wrinkles do not show up when you move your face, giving you a younger look.